-Tensor Streaming Protocol for Real-Time Data Collection
+Streaming Protocol for Real-Time Data Collection

 Data collection is widely recognized as a significant bottleneck in machine learning.
 Collecting data from various sources, including data companies, open-source datasets, and surveys can be expensive and often involves additional tasks like data cleaning, which is time-consuming.
-To simplify data collection for our users, we offer the Tensor Streaming Protocol.
+To simplify data collection for our users, we offer the Streaming Protocol.
 Using this protocol, you can build the firmware to stream data from any sensor or development kit directly into DEEPCRAFT™ Studio.
 The data fed into the Studio adheres to the required specifications, eliminating the need for data formatting and thus saving valuable time.
 This topic will cover what the Streaming Protocol is, when to use, how to customize, and how to flash on your development kit.

-What is Tensor Streaming Protocol?
+What is Streaming Protocol?

-Tensor Streaming Protocol is a comprehensive set of rules designed to facilitate the streaming of data from any sensor or development board or kit into DEEPCRAFT™ Studio.
-Using the Tensor Streaming Protocol, you can build your own firmware to stream and collect data for building a machine learning model and evaluating a model in real-time.
-We offer two versions of the Tensor Streaming Protocol:
+Streaming Protocol is a comprehensive set of rules designed to facilitate the streaming of data from any sensor or development board or kit into DEEPCRAFT™ Studio.
+Using the Streaming Protocol, you can build your own firmware to stream and collect data for building a machine learning model and evaluating a model in real-time.
+We offer two versions of the Streaming Protocol:

 - Protocol version 1